altstoreio/AltStore/README.md

 [Roxas](https://github.com/rileytestut/roxas) is Riley Testut's internal framework from AltStore used across many of their iOS projects, developed to simplify a variety of common tasks used in iOS development.

 ## Compilation Instructions
-AltStore and AltServer are both fairly straightforward to compile and run if you're already an iOS or macOS developer.
-To compile AltStore and/or AltServer:
+SideStore and SideServer are both fairly straightforward to compile and run if you're already an iOS or macOS developer.
+To compile Sidestore and/or SideServer:

 1. Clone the repository
 	```